haqueb2/ExonCalculator/README.md

 exonFrames   | Exon frame {0,1,2}, or -1 if no frame for exon

 ### Contributing
 Contributions to this repository are welcome.
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.
+If you find any issues or have suggestions for improvement, please open an issue.

 ### Contact